judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 130: return millis() of last watchdog reboot from slave (0 for never rebooted)

-131: return number of reboots since the slave booted
+131: return number of slave-initiated master reboots since the slave booted

 132: return millis of last time watchdog was petted (0 for never petted)